The Nest

 Go Back To Previous Page

-When you’re trying to buy a home, the actual price of the house is only one of many things you’ll have to pay.
-You already might know about feesclosing costs in nyc related to inspections and expenses that your real estate agent may have.
+When you’re trying to buy a home, the actual price of the house is only one of many things you must pay.
+You may already be aware of the feesclosing costs in nyc related to inspections and expenses that your real estate agent may incur.
 However, one of the more nebulous terms you’ll hear is the “closing cost” of a real estate transaction.
 What exactly are those costs, and why do they matter?
 Where can I find a closing cost calculator?
-This is more tricky than when you buy BNB.
+This is trickier than buying BNB.

-Closing costs are additional taxes and fees paid during a real estate transaction.
-These costs include lawyer, appraisal, mortgage, and title fees.
-For the transaction to go through, buyers and sellers must pay these costs.
+Closing costs refer to the additional taxes and fees paid during a real estate transaction.
+These costs include attorney’s fees, appraisal fees, mortgage fees, and title fees.
+For the transaction to proceed, buyers and sellers must cover these costs.

-Those costs represent as much as 10 percent of your home’s price, making it a huge expense you must consider.
+Those costs represent as much as 10 percent of your home’s value, making them a significant expense you must consider.

-What Kinds Of Fees Are Involved In Closing Costs?
+What Types of Fees Are Involved in Closing Costs?

-There are many different fees you will have to pay for the transaction.
+There are various fees associated with the transaction.
 These include (but are not limited to):

 • Mortgage and title insurance